 #2.
 “Staging can fix anything.”

 I so wish this was true, but often, it is not.
-Sometimes things are so bad.
-They need to be fixed prior to, or in lieu of, staging.
-If your entire house is painted in rainbow tie-dye, no amount of staging can help you.
+Sometimes things are so bad, they need to be fixed prior to, or in lieu of, staging.
+If your entire house is painted in rainbow tie-dye, or if you have windows shaped like genitals, no amount of staging can help you.